habibmuhsin/habibmuhsin/README.md

 You can click the Preview link to take a look at your changes.
 --->
 https://github.com/habibmuhsin/Cjay
-im a developer and continuing learning
+im a developer and continuing learning python and coding and also programming